List of villages depopulated during the Arab–Israeli conflict: Golan Heights

-Over 100,000 Golan Heights residents were evacuated from about 25 villages whether on orders of the Syrian government or through fear of an attack by the Israeli Defense Forces and expulsion after the ceasefire.
+Over 100,000 Golan Heights residents were evacuated from about 25 villages whether on orders of the Syrian government or through fear of an attack by the Israel Defense Forces and expulsion after the ceasefire.
 During the following months, more than a hundred Syrian villages were destroyed by Israel.

 1979 Egypt–Israel Peace Treaty

 Israeli settlements

 Israeli settlements in the Sinai Peninsula were evacuated as a result of the 1979 Egypt–Israel peace treaty.